-The Environmental Assessment/Section 4(f) Evaluation/Environmental Impact Evaluation (EA/EIE) identifies a preferred alternative: the 240' Vertical Lift Bridge.
-The selection of a Long Span Vertical Lift Bridge as the preferred alternative was based on a comparison of factors such as construction duration, risk, navigation and local road impacts, environmental footprint, long-term performance, aesthetic flexibility and cost as they relate to the project’s Purpose and Need Statement.
-The Long Span Vertical Lift Bridge is the only alternative with both foundations proposed outside of the existing swing span limits, allowing the existing bridge to remain operational longer during construction and requiring a shorter rail track outage.
+The Environmental Assessment/Section 4(f) Evaluation/Environmental Impact Evaluation (EA/EIE) identified a preferred alternative: the 240' Vertical Lift Bridge.
+The selection of a Long Span Vertical Lift Bridge as the preferred alternative was based on a comparison of factors such as construction duration, risk, navigation and local road impacts, environmental footprint, long-term performance, aesthetic flexibility and cost as they relate to the Project's Purpose and Need Statement.
+The 240' Vertical lift Span Bridge is the only alternative with both foundations proposed outside of the existing swing span limits, allowing the existing bridge to remain operational longer during construction and requiring a shorter rail track outage.

-The Purpose and Need Statement, one of the first steps completed in the environmental review, identifies the reasons for the Program and establishes the objectives the Program is intended to address.
-The Purpose and Need Statement is part of the EA/EIE and is considered in evaluating the alternatives.
+The Purpose and Need Statement, one of the first steps completed in the environmental review, identified the reasons for the Program and established the objectives the Program is intended to address.
+The Purpose and Need Statement is part of the EA/EIE and was considered in the evaluation of the alternatives.

 The Purpose for the Walk Bridge Program is "to restore or replace the existing deteriorated bridge with a resilient bridge structure which will enhance the safety and reliability of rail service, offer operational flexibility and ease of maintenance, and provide for increased capacity and efficiencies of rail transportation along the New Haven Line/Northeast Corridor, while maintaining or improving navigational capacity and dependability for marine traffic in the Norwalk River."